Omar Bongo: Personal life

 Bongo converted to Islam and took the name El Hadj Omar Bongo while on a visit to Libya in 1973.
 At the time Muslims constituted a tiny minority of the native population; following Bongo's conversion the numbers grew, although they remained a small minority.
 He added Ondimba as a surname on 15 November 2003 in recognition of his father, Basile Ondimba, who died in 1942.

 Bongo's first marriage was to Louise Mouyabi-Moukala.
 They had a daughter, Pascaline Bongo Ondimba, born at Franceville in 1957.
 Pascaline was Gabon's foreign minister and subsequently director of the presidential cabinet.

 Bongo's second marriage was to Marie Joséphine Kama, later known as Joséphine Bongo.
 He divorced her in 1987, after which she went on to launch a music career under the name Patience Dabany.
 They had a son, Alain-Bernard (later Ali) Bongo, who was born in 1959 and served as foreign minister from 1989 to 1992, then as minister of national defense from 1999 to 2009, and was then elected president in August 2009 to replace his father; and a daughter, Albertine Amissa Bongo.

 Bongo's third and final marriage was to Edith Lucie Sassou-Nguesso, nearly 30 years his junior and the daughter of Congolese president Denis Sassou Nguesso, in 1989.
 She was a trained pediatrician, known for her commitment to fighting AIDS, and bore Bongo two children.
 She died on 14 March 2009 in Rabat, Morocco, four days after her 45th birthday, after undergoing medical treatment for several months.

+Bongo had a son, Fabrice Albert Andjoua Ondimba Bongo, with judge Marie-Madeleine Mborantsuo.
+The son was made director general of Gabon’s state budget department, during which time he acquired millions of dollars of properties in Dubai.

 In all, Bongo had more than 30 children with his wives and other women.

 Bongo did also have some measure of scandal.
 In 2004, The New York Times reported that:

 Peru is investigating claims that a beauty pageant contestant was lured to Gabon to become the lover of its 67-year-old president, Omar Bongo, and was stranded for nearly two weeks after she refused.
 A spokesman for Mr. Bongo said he was unaware of the allegations.
 The Peruvian Foreign Ministry said that Ivette Santa Maria, a 22-year-old Miss Peru America contestant, was invited to Gabon to be a hostess for a pageant there.
 In an interview, Ms. Santa Maria said that she was taken to Mr. Bongo's presidential palace hours after her Jan.
 19 arrival and that as he joined her, he pressed a button and some sliding doors opened, revealing a large bed.
 She said, I told him I was not a prostitute, that I was a Miss Peru.
 She fled and guards offered to drive her to a hotel.
 Without money to pay the bill, however, she was stranded in Gabon for 12 days until international women's groups and others intervened.